gethop-dev/hop-documentation/docs/source/reference/aws-infrastructure/main.rst

 * The load balancer allows inbound HTTP traffic in port 80 and HTTPS in port 443.
 * HTTP traffic is redirected to HTTPS in the load balancer.
-* In order to access to the internal network (e.g. to connect to the RDS database instance from the local environment) `AWS Session Manager`_ must be used.
+* In order to access to the internal network (e.g., to connect to the RDS database instance from the local environment) `AWS Session Manager`_ must be used.
 No other inbound traffic is allowed.
 * Traffic from the public subnets to the Internet is allowed through